Join us as we learn about photographic storytelling and connection!

 These are just some of the questions people ask when it comes to how can my images tell a story.
 For many of us we don’t know what it is but somehow we can see it in other peoples work where an image communicates far beyond the literal interpretation of the landscape.

-• We start the series with UK Photographer Margaret Soraya and Finding Your Voice where we will set the stage on how to find time for ourselves to create, how to extract what we might want to say, and then ways we can say that (LIVE March 1st at 9:00 am PT / 12:00 pm ET).
+• We start the series with UK Photographer Margaret Soraya and Finding Your Voice where we will set the stage on how to find time for ourselves to create, how to extract what we might want to say, and then ways we can say that (available now!).

-• We will hear from 2023 Inspired Creator, Talor Stone, as she speaks about Storytelling within Long Term Projects.
-How when we commit to projects we find a deeper level of commitment and ability to extract themes and narratives (LIVE March 5th at 4:00 pm PT / 7:00 pm ET).
+• 2023 Inspired Creator, Talor Stone, she speaks about Storytelling within Long Term Projects.
+How when we commit to projects we find a deeper level of commitment and ability to extract themes and narratives (available now!).

 • Next, we welcome back to Nature Photography Clases the author of 14 books on photography, creativity, and connection, David duChemin.
-In David’s talk we will dive into how stories have characters we connect with, how stories have mystery, how stories need to have setting and how stories have conflict (LIVE March 19th at 4:00 pm PT / 7:00 pm ET).
+In David’s talk we will dive into how stories have characters we connect with, how stories have mystery, how stories need to have setting and how stories have conflict (available now!).

 This series promises to answer the question of how can my images tell a story and how can I more effectively communicate through my images.
 Priced at $22 each or $77 for the entire series you can cost effectively dive into the creation of your own stories.

-Registration for the series comes with the opportunity to ask questions live, rewatch the sessions as much as you want for as long as you want, and even download for offline viewing.
+Registration for the series comes with the opportunity to rewatch as much as you want for as long as you want, and even download for offline viewing.
 They are all recorded so no need to be there live!
 You will have permanent access to the recordings through My Library, YouTube or Dropbox file download.

-Nature Photography Classes offer are a unique opportunity to hear from and interact with people that rarely speak with audiences and are considered some of the best photography educators in the world.
+Nature Photography Classes offer are a unique opportunity to hear from people that rarely speak with audiences and are considered some of the best photography educators in the world.

 5% of all registration fees will be donated to the environmental cause or organization of the speakers choosing.
 Another great opportunity to give back!